antonlydell/Pandemy/docs/source/user_guide/sqlite/load_table.rst

 ``localize_tz`` and ``target_tz`` can be specified. ``localize_tz`` lets you localize the the naive datetime columns to a specified timezone and ``target_tz`` can optionally convert the localized datetime columns into a desired timezone.

-Let's use the table *Customer* from the database *Runescape.db* to illustrate this.
+Let's create the table *Customer* from the database *Runescape.db* and load it into a :class:`pandas.DataFrame` to illustrate this.

 .. only:: builder_html